LogoHistorical Figure MBTI

 The Historian's Memory

-The tertiary nature of Si explains why history, and not philosophy, attracted him.
-A dominant-Si figure like an ISTJ would have organized the historical record because order is intrinsically satisfying.
-For Karamzin, the archive was in service of something else: his Fi conviction that the past lives of Russians mattered, that their suffering and courage and folly deserved to be felt by the present.
-He was not a historian by temperament; he was a sentimentalist who turned to history because it offered him the largest possible field of human feeling to work with.
+The tertiary nature of Si explains why history, not philosophy, attracted him.
+A dominant-Si figure organizes the record because order is intrinsically satisfying.
+For Karamzin the archive served something else: his Fi conviction that past Russian lives mattered, that their suffering deserved to be felt by the present.
+He was not a historian by temperament; he was a sentimentalist who turned to history because it offered the largest possible field of human feeling.

 Te